 The linear vibration of this Bluefin Pro Model makes it perfect for someone who is new to fitness, for those who want a progressive way to start and end workouts, or for elderly people.
 The addition of handlebars helps ensure user safety as does the anti-slip surface.
 This is a great option for those who want a gentle segue into vibration plates and their myriad uses in a fitness routine.

-Perfect for people who are just beginning their road to wellness, the Confidence Pro vibration plate comes with thick anti-slip treads and large, easy to grasp handles.
+Perfect for people who are just beginning their road to wellness, the Confidence Pro comes with thick anti-slip treads and large, easy to grasp handles.
 An excellent way to get a low impact workout that easily products results.
 An easy to read console will aid in selecting the appropriate resistance levels.

 - 735 x 695 x 1220 mm

 - Machine weight 28 kg